d03n3rfr1tz3/hass-divoom/README.md

 * `escape_payload` (Optional): Adds escaping of the payload, which might be important for some older Divoom devices with older firmware (afaik some old Timebox versions).
 Deactivated by default, because newer versions don't need that.

-Here is an example how it could look like.
+Here is an example of how it could look.
 ```yaml
 notify:
   - name: Divoom Pixoo